3tty0n/church-scala/README.md

 # church-scala

-A implementation of church encoding by Scala.
+An implementation of church encoding by Scala.